xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

     > Note
     >
-    > You can quickly find the test execution status via JQL.
+    > You can quickly find the test execution status via JQL query.
 The syntax is as follows:
     >```groovy
     >"Katalon Status"=<status>
     >```